ispoleet/flare-on-2020/flare-on-2021/05_FLARE_Linux_VM/README.md

 Okay, so we have two binaries (`zypper` and `dot`) and a bunch of encrypted files.
 Let's take a look at [zypper](./zypper), which is located under `/usr/bin/zypper`.
-Binary is not sripped, so we can easily understand it:
+Binary is not stripped, so we can easily understand it:
 ```c
 int __cdecl main(int argc, const char **argv, const char **envp) {
   /* ... */